-On Saturday, we had our first cookie booth at a local grocery store.
+On Saturday, we had our first of many Girl Scout Cookie Booth Sales at a local grocery store.
 I am so glad that we sold inside because it was frigid outside.

-Girl Scout Cookie Sales Tips
+Girl Scout Cookie Booth Ideas & Tips

 1. Make sure you have enough cookies!
 It is hard to anticipate how many cookies you will sell, but make sure you bring enough with you.

 2. Gather your supplies Make sure you have everything you need for the sale.
 If the selling location does not provide a table, bring one of your own.

 Free Girl Scout Cookie Printables